Avik9/Sequitur-Algorithm/README.md

 # Part 3: Serialized Representation of CFGs

-For the next part of this assignment, you will implement an application that can read a CFG and expand it to obtain the string it encodes.
-For this, we need a definite format for encoding a CFG so that your application can read it.
+For the next part of this assignment, I implemented an application that can read a CFG and expand it to obtain the string it encodes.
+For this, we need a definite format for encoding a CFG so that my application can read it.
 To define such a format is the object of this section.

 When all is said and done, a CFG is a sequence of **rules**, and each rule is a